Arriva London: History

-A modern purpose built depot that was largely open air.
+A modern purpose-built depot that was largely open air.
 Opened in 1990 by London Country Bus Services, it ran 73 vehicles, although had space for 120.
 Beddington Farm was to replace the existing garages at Godstone and Chelsham and operated both LB tendered routes and existing London Country Croydon area routes.
 Beddington Farm became a Londonlinks depot when the Non-London work moved away before coming under Arriva South.
 It was transferred to Arriva London in 1999 with six routes and buses painted red, green or blue.
 In 2007 route 450 was transferred to Beddington Garage from Thornton Heath in a swap with route 289.

-On 3 March 2012, route 455 passed to Abellio London.

 In July 2011 Arriva confirmed Beddington Farm would close by 31 March 2012.

 Garston (GR)

-As of June 2018, Garston garage operated London routes 288, 303, 305, H18 and H19.
+As of June 2018, Garston garage operated routes 288, 303, 305, H18 and H19.

 History

 Opened on 18 June 1952, Garston became part of London Country North West in 1986, being included in the sale of the business to Luton & District Transport in 1988 which in turn was rebranded Arriva Shires & Essex.
 In 1986 it became a London Regional Transport contractor when it began to operate route 142.
 As part of a decision to consolidate all of Arriva's Transport for London routes with Arriva London, Garston garage was transferred from Arriva Shires & Essex on 1 January 2016.
 It closed on 31 August 2018 coinciding with the expiry of its last Transport for London contracts.